lioka0099/SimbasFriends/README.md

 # 🐶 Simba’s Friends - Find Playdates for Your Dog!

 ## 📌 About the App
-*"When I moved to a new town, my dog had no friends to play with.
-I built this app to solve that problem!"*

 **Simba’s Friends** is a social networking app designed for **dog owners** to **find friends for their dogs**, schedule **meetups**, and **join local events**.
 Whether you're new in town or just looking to expand your dog's social circle, this app makes it **easy to connect with other dog owners nearby**.